link422/F24_Team3_TennisBallCollector/Reports/Detailed Design.md

 ## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, display diverse views of the necessary 3D models within the document.
+Should there be mechanical elements, di' splay diverse views of the necessary 3D models within the document.
 Ensure the image's readability and appropriate scaling.
 Offer explanations as required.

 ## Buildable Schematic